 What controls pressure in the eye?

-So, increased pressure in the eye is due to increased production of fluid, or decreased drainage of fluid from the eye (or a combination of both).
+Increased pressure in the eye is either due to increased production of aqueous, or reduced drainage of aqueous.

 How Does Increased Pressure Damage the Nerve?